-We’re all familiar with the ampersand, but there are other combined letterforms known as ligatures.
-In many Roman typestyles, the lowercase f runs into letters that follow, so Renaissance type foundries solved the problem by creating individual sorts for the five most common problems (ff, fi, fl, ffl and ffi).
+The ampersand is the best-known ligature, but there are other common conjoined letters that are less visible.
+Beyond the five standard Roman ligatures, many type families offer more extensive sets of connected characters.
+Open Type now makes the use of ligatures effortless, and many fonts offer an array of ligatures.
+In many Roman typefaces, the lowercase f runs into letters that follow, so Renaissance type foundries solved the problem by creating individual sorts for the five most common problems (ff, fi, fl, ffl and ffi).

 Etymology: the Latin verb ligare, to bind, gives us the typographic term ligature for connected letters.
 Common cognates would be league, ligament, and ligate (to tie off an artery).